curvenote/blog/content/blog/share-research-online-in-60-seconds.md

 # Share research online in 60 seconds

-+++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/zuWLnoGmnZx7Sy7oG0hh.3"}
++++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/zuWLnoGmnZx7Sy7oG0hh.5"}

-Today we are launching a new way to easily share scientific content online, all you need to start is GitHub or GitLab repository — we are calling it the [Curvenote Launchpad](https://curvenote.com/demos/publish-from-github) and it is completely free and open-source.
+Today we are launching a new way to easily share scientific content online — we are calling it the [Curvenote Launchpad](https://curvenote.com/demos/publish-from-github) and it is free and [open-source](https://github.com/curvenote/curvenote).
+All you need to start is GitHub or GitLab repository.

-+++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/WD9u8dQN4GkOV3CdG3WM.4"}
++++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/WD9u8dQN4GkOV3CdG3WM.5"}

 ## Curvenote Launchpad

-The launchpad service is publicly accessible at [https://try.curvenote.com](https://curvenote.com/demos/publish-from-github) and can turn any repository with Markdown `.md` and `.ipynb` files into a rich interactive website in under 60 seconds.
+The launchpad service is available at [https://try.curvenote.com](https://curvenote.com/demos/publish-from-github) and can turn any repository with Markdown `.md` and `.ipynb` files into a rich interactive website in under 60 seconds.

 ```{figure} images/AVQ2dzLNloEd25Io8NbA-oitnKdqykoo6QDUMWBWP-v1.png
 :name: nZUO6adPzC